jatinm79/Nike_Clone/README.md

 ##  Conclusion

 This Nike Clone project is a front-end implementation inspired by the official Nike website, designed to demonstrate modern web development practices using React.js, JavaScript, HTML, and CSS.
-It emphasizes responsive design, reusable components, and clean UI/UX principles.
+It emphasizes responsive design and reusable components.